dimanikulin/dimanikulin/PublishWhat1_en.md

 - **Definition**: Explains the Abbreviation or Acronym.

 # "References" Chapter
+Citing sources and references adds credibility and authority to the publication.
 It is recommended to include links at the point of mention.
 Additionally, a separate chapter for references in the form of a table is desired.